janejuenyang/persist/recover.md

 * Lean on your personal support network -- it is okay to ask for and accept help

 # Get health insurance
-* Continuation of Health Coverage (COBRA): you may qualify to continue your federal health insurance coverage temporarily, though you will pay full premiums
+* [31-day extension of coverage requests](https://www.opm.gov/healthcare-insurance/healthcare/reference-materials/reference/termination-conversion-and-temporary-continuation-of-coverage/#extensioncov): you must explain to your FEHB provider in writing the circumstances for seeking an additional extension
 * [Affordable Care Act Marketplace](https://healthcare.gov/): health plans you can get directly; you may qualify for subsidies
+* [Temporary continuation of coverage (TCC)](https://www.opm.gov/healthcare-insurance/healthcare/temporary-continuation-of-coverage/#url=Pamphlet) is a feature of the Federal Employees Health Benefits (FEHB) Program that allows certain people to temporarily continue their FEHB coverage after regular coverage ends.
+If you elect TCC, you will pay full premiums.
 * [Medicaid](https://www.medicaid.gov/): if your household income has dropped significantly, you may qualify.
 Eligibility varies by state.

 # Sort out your finances
 * **Try not to make big financial decisions when very emotional**: this is a very stressful, anxiety-inducing time.
 It's human to feel overwhelmed.
 Before making big financial decisions, take a breath and consult with trusted professionals and your personal support network.
-* **Decide what to do with your retirement benefits**: if you are on TSP, you can rollover to an IRA or keep your TSP account.
-Review options for [FERS on OPM's website](https://www.opm.gov/retirement-center/).
-Link to [WebArchive in case the page is taken down.](https://web.archive.org/web/20250214141824/https://www.opm.gov/retirement-center/)
+* **Decide what to do with your retirement benefits**:
+    * If you are on TSP, you can rollover to an IRA or keep your TSP account.
+Review options for [FERS on OPM's website](https://www.opm.gov/retirement-center/fers-information/former-employees/).
+Link to [WebArchive in case the page is taken down.](https://web.archive.org/web/20250213184222/https://www.opm.gov/retirement-center/fers-information/former-employees/)
+    * You can get a refund of your FERS retirement contributions, which can be paid out in cash or rolled into an IRA.
+Learn more about [FERS options for former feds on OPM's website](https://www.opm.gov/retirement-center/fers-information/former-employees/).
+    * If you are 55 or older, familiarize yourself with the [TSP Rule of 55](https://www.federalpensionadvisors.com/post/tsp-rule-of-55)
 * **Apply for public benefits**: if your household income has dropped significantly, you may qualify.
 Eligibility varies by state.
     * [211 (Emergency Help for Rent, Food, & Bills)](https://www.211.org); you can also call 211
     * [Food Support (SNAP, WIC)](https://www.fns.usda.gov/snap/state-directory)